 Students in Rhetoric 101 focus on developing persuasive arguments and communicating these ideas clearly and forcefully.

 The American Heritage Dictionary of the English Language, 4th edition.
 William Morris, ed.
 New York: American Heritage Publishing Co., Inc., 1993.
-(You may substitute a dictionary of comparable quality, but your instructor may sometimes require that you use The American Heritage Dictionary for exercises.)
+(You may substitute a dictionary of comparable quality.)

 Your instructor will indicate additional texts, if any.